-- PILOT 1 Verify each FR or PR being used is properly approved and running current "firmware".
-Inform the OO on which devices are to record the flight. - 2 Arrange for the OO or any other person monitoring flights to observe your take-off and make note of the specific aircraft you are flying. - 3 Make sure your declaration includes all required information (see SC3-2.3 for badges and 3.2 for records). - 4 If your task may require accurate height determination, ensure that your FR calibration is current. - OO
+- Verify each FR or PR being used is properly approved and running current "firmware".
+Inform the OO on which device(s) the flight will be recorded. - Arrange for the OO or any other person monitoring flights to observe your take-off and make note of the specific aircraft you are flying. - Make sure your declaration includes all required information (see SC3-2.3 for badges and 3.2 for records). - If your task may require accurate height determination, ensure that your FR calibration is current.

-1 List each FR/PR being used for the flight.
+- List each FR/PR being used for the flight.
 For each one, follow its approval document procedures for checking the device installation before take-off.
 The OO may be required to perform a pre-flight installation check, or seal the FR/PR to the glider, and maintain a continual watch of the aircraft until take-off. - If a written declaration is being used for a badge claim, you must sign it and add the date and time of signing.
 Submit the original with claim materials.